Our Team

 Leann Deckert is the Senior Program Coordinator for both the Center for Asian Law and the Denny Center for Democratic Capitalism.
 She previously served as a Program Associate with the Georgetown Initiative for U.S.-China Dialogue on Global Issues.

-Deckert holds a B.A. in Foreign Affairs & East Asian Studies from the University of Virginia and an LLM in International Relations from Xiamen University.
-She is currently pursuing a master’s degree in Applied Intelligence through the Georgetown School of Continuing Studies.
+Deckert holds a B.A. in Foreign Affairs & East Asian Studies from the University of Virginia, an LLM in International Relations from Xiamen University, and a Master of Professional Studies in Applied Intelligence from the Georgetown School of Continuing Studies.

 Adjunct Faculty